 - Categorize your expenses as essential or nonessential.

-- List your nonrecurring and discretionary expenses.
+- List your nonrecurring expenses.

 - Identify all sources of retirement income, including Social Security, retirement savings distributions and annuity payments.

 - Calculate the ratio of essential to nonessential expenses.